-While big pike have been caught on small baits, the big lures generally produce larger fish.
-The larger northern pike which are located in water deeper than 15 feet prefer to feed on larger fish.
+While big pike have been caught on small baits, the larger lures generally produce larger fish.
+Giant northern pike located in water deeper than 15 feet prefer to feed on larger fish.
 A large pike has an enormous mouth and it is easily capable of taking prey weighing more than two pounds.
 Any lure that resembles an injured bass, walleye or smaller pike is ideal.

 Be ready!
 If a large northern pike is anywhere near the spot where the lure hits the water, it will often strike the bait immediately.

 Large spoons and spinner baits are useful all season.

 If the water is deep enough, let a spoon sink for a few seconds before starting to retrieve it after the cast.
 The pike will often attack the lure as it is sinking into the weeds or past an underwater overhang.

 As you reel in the lure, jerk it once in a while and let it fall back for a second or two before continuing the retrieve.
 If a big pike is following the lure, it will often strike when the lure starts to drop.

 Quickly cast back to the same spot if you get a bite but the pike lets go, even if it is right beside the dock or boat.
 Sometimes a big pike will take a few test whacks at a lure before it decides to eat it.
 If a fish follows the lure or misses it on a fake bite, it will usually still be in the same area and you can often get it to hit the lure on the next cast.